Gluten Free Chocolate Bowls Recipe

 This post contains affiliate links.
 Please see our disclosure policy.

 Spring has sprung!
-It is popping up all over around these parts and after suffering through the coldest winter in recorded Floridian history (mind you, Floridians are the same people who can’t vote properly and who call 911 to take them to bars, so who knows how accurate those records really are) it is nice to see the sun shining, the flowers blooming and the birds bouncing around the yard.
+It is popping up all over around these parts.
+After suffering through the coldest winter in recorded Floridian history, it is nice to see the sun shining, the flowers blooming and the birds bouncing around the yard.
+Mind you, Floridians are the same people who can’t vote properly and who call 911 to take them to bars.
+So, who knows how accurate those records really are?

-Your guests will think you are a freaking creative genius, your desserts will look tres chic and I guarantee you won’t have to wash the bowls afterwards.
+Your guests will think you are a freaking creative genius.
+Your desserts will look tres chic and I guarantee you won’t have to wash the bowls afterwards.
 The best part?
-They are so much simpler to make than they look like they would be.
+They are much simpler to make than they look like they would be.

-Think how pretty these would be on Easter made of white chocolate and filled with a variety of pastel ice creams.
+Think how pretty these would be on Easter.
+Made of white chocolate and filled with a variety of pastel ice creams, they will be delightful.

 Gluten Free Chocolate Bowls Recipe